Typography of Apple Inc.: Myriad

-In 2002, Apple gradually started using a variant of the Adobe Myriad font family in its marketing and packaging.
+In 2002, Apple gradually started using a variant of Adobe's Myriad font family in its marketing and packaging.
 As new revisions of its products were released, the text changed from the serif Apple Garamond to the sans-serif Myriad Apple.
 The family's bolds were used for headlines, and other weights accordingly.

-The Myriad font family was designed by Robert Slimbach and Carol Twombly for Adobe.
-Adobe's most recent version of Myriad is Myriad Pro, which has some additional enhancements and character set extensions, but is not significantly changed in design.
+The Myriad font family was designed by Robert Slimbach and Carol Twombly for Adobe in the early 1990s.
 Myriad Apple, a modification produced by Galápagos Design Group, incorporates minor spacing and weight differences from the standard varieties, and includes Apple-specific characters, such as the company logo.
 In 2006, Myriad Apple was superseded by Myriad Set, which contains extra ligatures and other minor changes.

-As of November 2013, lighter fonts are prevalent in Apple's marketing, with headlines in Myriad Pro Light.
-Occasionally an even lighter variant of Myriad is used for specialized marketing materials and press releases.
+Around 2012, lighter fonts became prevalent in Apple's marketing, with headlines in Myriad Pro Light.
+Occasionally, an even lighter variant of Myriad was used for specialized marketing materials and press releases.